 Operating in an industry with solid and resilient growth

-Dufry operates in an industry that has shown solid and resilient growth in the last decades – and which is expected to continue to grow.
-According to Generation Research, a travel retail market research specialist, the travel retail industry had a market value of USD 69.3 billion dollars in 2018, an 9.5% increase on 2016, and it is expected to reach USD 93.8 billion in 2022.
+Dufry operates in an industry that has shown solid and resilient growth in the last decades – and which is expected to continue to grow going forward.
+According to Generation Research, a travel retail market research specialist, the travel retail industry had a market value of USD 79 billion dollars in 2018, a 13 % increase on 2017, and it is expected to reach USD 116 billion in 2023.

-Within this prospective business environment, Dufry follows a strategy of profitable growth – see also our strategy section – in order to secure a sustainable development for the company and all its stakeholders.
+Within this prospective business environment, Dufry follows a strategy of sustainable and profitable growth – see also our focus story – in order to secure a sustainable development for the company and all its stakeholders.

-Another important component of our store renovations is to create a strong sense of place, linking the shopping environment to the country's cultural heritage, where they are located.
-One of the most remarkable examples is La Tequilería in our Cancun New Generation Store.
-The powerful combination of state-of-the-art store designs with local motives, together with a curated selection of local products on offer that are acquired from local suppliers, results in unique shopping spaces that invite customers to a full cultural immersion in the destination.
+In renewing its stores Dufry pays special attention to creating a strong sense of place, linking the shopping environment to the country’s cultural heritage, where they are located.
+The powerful combination of stateof- the-art store designs with local motifs, together with a curated selection of local products on offer that are acquired from local suppliers, results in unique shopping spaces that enable customers to experience a full cultural immersion in the destination.

-Our ongoing strive to develop state-of-the-art shopping environments and new services is also being recognized by the industry and sets new standards.
-Today, Dufry has a proven track record in delivering successful shopping concepts, specialized stores and marketing activations and some of the latest awards gained by Dufry include the 2018 Moodie Davitt Report’s Dreamstore Award to both our Collection and Sunglasses stores in Heathrow’s Terminal 5, an award where the world’s brand owners rate the world’s travel retailers.
-A detailed list of the awards won during 2018 is available here.
+Our ongoing goal to develop state-of-the-art shopping environments and new services is also being recognized by the industry and sets new standards.
+Today, Dufry has a proven track record in delivering successful shopping concepts, specialized stores and marketing activations and some of the latest awards gained by Dufry include the 2018 and 2019 Moodie Davitt Report’s Dreamstore Award for both our Collection and Sunglasses stores in Heathrow Terminal 5.
+The coveted Dreamstore award is based on ratings of the world’s travel retailers by the world’s brand owners.

 The stakeholder value allocation corresponds to corporate output less third-party inputs.
 The calculation is based on Dufry’s EBIT plus personnel costs.
 It does not comprise of values allocated to business stakeholders, such as suppliers and landlords.

-The value allocated reached CHF 1,546.6 million in 2018 (CHF 1,553.7 million in 2017).
-Out of this amount, CHF 1,175.2 million was accrued to our employees in form of remuneration and social security payments.
-CHF 196.4 million was given as interest payments to our bondholders and lending banks.
-Income taxes to public authorities and communities in which the group companies are located amounted to CHF 98.8 million.
-The remaining amount was allocated to retained earnings and local partners.
-In 2018, the Board of Directors revised the company’s capital allocation strategy and proposed to the Annual General Meeting 2018 the payment of a CHF 3.75 dividend per registered share for the 2017 business year.
-Moreover, the Board of Directors approved a share buyback program to enhance the value of shareholders’ equity.
-With these two initiatives, the company returned CHF 600.6 million of capital to its shareholders.
-Further details of the dividend and the share buyback program can be found on the Investors section.
+The value allocated reached CHF 1,676.1 million in 2019 (CHF 1,544.4 million in 2018).
+Out of this amount, CHF 1,243.3 million was accrued to our employees in form of remuneration and social security payments.
+CHF 348.7 million were interest expenses as payments to our bondholders and lending banks.
+Income taxes to public authorities and communities in which the group companies are located amounted to CHF 78.2 million.
+In 2019, the Board of Directors proposed to the Annual General Meeting 2019 the payment of a CHF 4.00 dividend per registered share for the 2018 business year, resulting in a total amount of CHF 199.8 million returned to shareholders.
+Further details of the dividend strategy can be found here.